LLMs, coding agents, benchmarks grounding

 Like how we got from transformers to reliability.
 If things get more difficult, the timeline might extend, despite acceleration narratives.
 After all, a narrative is just a narrative and not science, or something.

-OK, Gary Marcus’ super bowl vis-a-vis table from https://garymarcus.substack.com/p/super-bowl-matchup-anthropic-vs-openai
+OK, Gary Marcus’ super bowl vis-a-vis table from https://garymarcus.substack.com/p/super-bowl-matchup-anthropic-vs-openai, EDIT: because I was already about openai ads.

 Comments